openstack/kayobe/doc/source/configuration/reference/hosts.rst

 * ``monitoring_lvm_group_data_lv_docker_volumes_size``
 * ``storage_lvm_group_data_lv_docker_volumes_size``

-If using a Docker storage driver other than ``devicemapper``, the remaining 25% of the volume group can be used for Docker volume data.
-In this case, the LVM volume's size can be increased to 100%:
+You can control the amount of storage assigned to the docker volumes LV by using the following variable.

 .. code-block:: yaml
    :caption: ``controllers.yml``

    controller_lvm_group_data_lv_docker_volumes_size: 100%

-If using a Docker storage driver other than ``devicemapper``, it is possible to avoid using LVM entirely, thus avoiding the requirement for multiple disks.
+It is possible to avoid using LVM entirely, thus avoiding the requirement for multiple disks.
 In this case, set the appropriate ``<host>_lvm_groups`` variable to an empty list:

 .. code-block:: yaml
    :caption: ``storage.yml``